mizolotu/metsa_group/README.md

 ### Requirements

 1. Access to the data
-2. Python 3.8.5
+2. Python 3.8
+3. Azure inference cluster by default has tensorflow 2.5.0, models trained in tf 2.6.0 cannot be loaded in keras due to some compatibility issue, keep that in mind
+4. Looks like requests 2.26 has bug with json (probably, allow_nan set as False), therefore requests 2.25.1 should be used for the endpoint testing

 ### Installation

 1. Clone this repository
 2. Create directory ```raw``` in directory ```data```
-3. Export bleach ratio data from Azure in csv format, name it for example "some_samples.csv", and put it into ```data/raw```
+3. Export bleach ratio data files from Azure in csv format and put them into ```data/raw```
 4. pip3 install -r requirements

 ### Train and deploy prediction models